MediaevalPersonDiscoveryTask/Metadata2016/README.md

   Each shot is therefore uniquely identified by its tuple `(corpus_id, video_id, shot_id)`.

+  `/shots/all.shot` contains the concatenation of all those files.

 ##### `/face_tracking` (face tracking)

   This directory contains one `{corpus_id}/{video_id}.txt` file per video.